PeterNoelEvans/pbs-lms/BACKUP-RESTORE-GUIDE.md

 1. **On the original computer:**
    - Run `backup-ignored-files.bat` to create a backup
    - Locate the created backup ZIP file in the `backups` folder
+   - Verify the list of database files shown at the end of the backup process

 2. **Transfer files to the new computer:**
    - Copy or clone your Git repository to the new computer
-   - Copy these three files to the new computer:
+   - Copy these files to the new computer:
      - `backup-ignored-files.bat` (for future backups)
      - `restore-backup.bat` (for restoration)
      - The backup ZIP file from your `backups` folder